Foreign Bank Account Reporting (FBAR) Requirements

 Protect Your Assets at Home and Abroad

 At Key Tax Group, we understand the urgency and importance of correctly filing your FBAR with the IRS.
 We specialize in FBAR cases and have the knowledge you need to protect your assets at home and abroad, we will get your FBAR filed fast to protect you and your assets.
-Our dedicated team of tax attorneys, enrolled agents, and support staff have the experience and expertise to quickly get your accounts in compliance with IRS regulations before your financial future is jeopardized.
+Our dedicated team of tax relief specialists, enrolled agents, and support staff have the experience and expertise to quickly get your accounts in compliance with IRS regulations before your financial future is jeopardized.

 With your freedom, finances, and ability to work in the U.S. on the line, don’t let unreported assets ruin your chance of pursuing the American Dream.

 Key Tax Group Can Help With FBAR Filings